Non-equilibrium dynamics of a scalar field with quantum backreaction: Numerical results

 \section{Numerical results}

 We shall now solve the coupled dynamical equations~\cref{eq:moments-rho0-fric,eq:moments-rho1-fric,eq:moments-rho2-fric,eq:meff-gap-equation,eq:moments-phi} in a few examples chosen to illustrate the rich physics of the strongly coupled system including the quantum backreaction.
-We will uncover some known results and find new phenomena associated with spinodal and resonant particle production at phase transitions.
+We will uncover some known results and find new phenomena associated with spinodal and resonant particle production at phase transitions \footnote{The use of the term phase transition is not very accurate here, as we do not have a phase transition in the same sense as for example in the electroweak transition.
+Rather, we have a situation where the universe evolves from a cold initial state to a hot final state.
+It is a common practice however to refer to this phenomenon as a phase transition as well, and we will also do so in what follows.}.
 We will show that a strong spinodal instability can cause a quantum assisted barrier penetration without tunneling, and we emphasize the difficulty of giving any sensible definition for the effective potential in a non-equilibrium system.
 Eventually, we will follow the full thermalization process of a scalar field starting at rest in the vacuum potential until the end, when the energy in the field is almost completely transformed into thermal fluctuations. \footnote{Let us make a note on units: in section~\cref{sec:effpot}, when discussing the thermal effective potentials, we gave the mass parameter a value characteristic for the electroweak phase transition, $m_{\rm R} = 100$ GeV.
 Below we continue to use the same value as a benchmark, and we shall be measuring all dimensionful quantities in the GeV-units.
 In particular, we will be measuring time in units GeV$^{-1}$, while we will be suppressing time-units in all plots.
 However, in all examples that we will consider below, the physical mass $m_{\rm R}$ is the only mass scale in the problem.
 Thus, all results are in fact valid as such for an arbitrary mass value, if only one rescales all dimensionful parameters by a suitable power of $m_{\rm R}/$GeV.}